cBioPortal/datahub/README.md

 ## License
 The data are available under [the ODC Open Database License (ODbL)](http://opendatacommons.org/licenses/odbl/1.0/) (summary available [here](https://opendatacommons.org/licenses/odbl/summary/index.html)): you are free to share and modify the data so long as you attribute any public use of the database, or works produced from the database; keep the resulting data-sets open; and offer your shared or adapted version of the data-set under the same ODbL license.

 TCGA data are availabe under Broad Institute GDAC TCGA Analysis Pipeline License.
-The Cancer Genome Atlas Consortium is pleased to provide the researchcommunity with preliminary data prior to publication.
+The Cancer Genome Atlas Consortium is pleased to provide the research community with preliminary data prior to publication.
 Users are requested to carefully consider that these data are preliminary and have yet to be validated.
 Researchers are warned that the preliminary data have a significant uncertainty, are likely to change, and should be used with caution.

 ## User Assistance
 For questions, please post on our user discussion group at: https://groups.google.com/g/cbioportal